yiisoft/docs/guide/en/structure/domain.md

 # Domain

 Domain or domain model is what makes the project unique.
-With requirements and terminology of the problem being solved in mind (the problem context), we build an abstraction that consists of entities, their relationships and logic that operates these entities.
-In order to focus on the complex part of the problem, domain is, ideally, separated from infrastructure part of the system (i.e. how to save data into database, how to form HTTP response etc.).
+With requirements and terminology of the problem being solved in mind (the problem context), we build an abstraction that consists of entities, their relationships, and logic that operates these entities.
+To focus on the complex part of the problem, domain is, ideally, separated from infrastructure part of the system (i.e., how to save data into database, how to form HTTP response etc.).

 > Note: Such isolation is suitable for complex systems.
 If your project domain is basically create/read/update/delete
 > for a set of records with not much complex logic it makes no sense to apply complex solution to a simple problem.